 September 18, 2017

-Collision is a data visualization project based on the data of all of the known meteorite landings.
+Collision is a data visualization project based on the

 The project explores these records with two visualizations, analyzing the number of collisions and each meteorites’s mass and composition.